Voice Assistants for Health Self-Management: Designing for and with Older Adults: Research Overview

 \section{Research Overview}

 We involved older adults in a multi-stage design process (see Fig. \ref{fig:process}) to develop a voice assistant to support self-management.
-The following sections detail the design process, which includes five stages: 1) in-home interviews with older adults to identify breakdowns and challenges in their current health management practices (Section \ref{sec:interviews}), in-lab development of an initial voice assistant prototype to bring back to older adults for the co-design workshops (Section \ref{sec:protoype-VA}), 3) co-design workshops with older adults to gather design considerations for the VA (Section \ref{sec:co-design-workshops}), 4) refining the initial prototype VA based on co-design findings (Section \ref{sec:refinement-VA}), and 5) an in-home validation study to assess the effectiveness and usability of the refined VA interaction (Section \ref{sec:evaluation-study}).
+The following sections detail the design process, which includes five stages: \textbf{1)} in-home interviews with older adults to identify breakdowns and challenges in their current health management practices (Section \ref{sec:interviews}), \textbf{2)} in-lab development of an initial VA prototype (Section \ref{sec:protoype-VA}), \textbf{3)} co-design workshops with older adults to gather design considerations for the VA (Section \ref{sec:co-design-workshops}), \textbf{4)} refining the initial prototype based on co-design findings (Section \ref{sec:refinement-VA}), and \textbf{5)} an in-home validation study to assess usability of the refined VA (Section \ref{sec:evaluation-study}).
 All activities with older adults were approved by our institutional review board and all participants were compensated at a rate of 15\$/hr.